Join Our Team

 How much do you pay?

-How do you work out the allocated hours?
+How do you work out the set rates?

-We use the extensive experience and knowledge of our in-house writing team, as well as feedback from our freelancers, to work out a fair and honest time allocation for every job.
+We use the extensive experience and knowledge of our in-house writing team, as well as feedback from our freelancers, to work out a fair and honest rate for every job.

 How often would I be paid?